Enamulhasan85/OnePTE/SYSTEM_DESIGN.md

 ### 6. **Scoring Mechanism**

 Each question type has its own scoring logic:
 - **SST**: Scores are calculated based on five components (content, form, grammar, vocabulary, spelling), each having a maximum score of 2.
 The total score is the sum of these components (out of 10).
+  **Background Scoring**: To optimize performance, scoring for SST questions is handled asynchronously using threading.
+This allows the system to perform scoring tasks in the background without blocking the main process, improving user experience and system responsiveness.
 - **RO**: The score is based on the number of correct adjacent pairs in the reordered paragraphs.
 - **RMMCQ**: Each correct option adds 1 point to the score, while incorrect options subtract 1 point, ensuring the score is non-negative.